xbz0n/xbz0n.github.io/posts/social-engineering-redteam.md

 ## Introduction

-Let's talk about social engineering in modern red team operations.
+Let's talk about social engineering and OSINT in modern red team operations.
 Despite all the fancy security tech out there, humans still make decisions based on trust, authority, and urgency.
 That's why social engineering remains one of the most reliable ways to breach an organization's defenses.

 But there's a world of difference between amateur social engineering and professional red team operations.
 Pros don't just send random phishing emails - they build complete, convincing campaigns with robust infrastructure that mimics real threat actors.
 They're methodical, careful, and focused on operational security.